atingupta2005/elastic-search-sep-23/Labs/04-Security-elk-7.x/03-set-built-in-user-passwords.md

-# Set the built-in user passwords
+# Set the built-in user passwords on Master Node
 ```
 sudo su
 ```